Murihiku Regeneration Structure

 Papatipu Rūnanga

-There are 18 Papatipu Rūnanga (see map), each with their own geographic location, governance structure, challenges, opportunities, and aspirations for their own whānau.
+There are 18 Papatipu Rūnanga (see map), each with their own geographic location, governance structure, challenges, opportunities, and aspirations for their whānau.

 Te Rūnanga o Ngāi Tahu